-Mainstreaming Sustainable Public Procurement through the introduction of Product Service Systems in the Western Cape
+Mainstreaming Sustainable Public Procurement through the Introduction of Product Service Systems in the Western Cape

 Overall, the project is designed to directly contribute to the province's and South Africa's green growth and sustainable development goals.
-It builds upon previous SPP work and initiatives already taking place in Western Cape and nationally, including an IISD-led project in 2013–14 and joint and separate work of WWF South Africa with the Western Cape government.
+It builds upon previous SPP work and initiatives already taking place in the Western Cape and nationally, including an IISD-led project in 2013–14 and joint and separate work of WWF South Africa with the Western Cape government.
 Previous research by IISD in cooperation with WWF South Africa demonstrates that the legal, institutional and policy frameworks in South Africa and the Western Cape are supportive of SPP but have not been taken fully advantage of.

 Implementing Sustainable Public Procurement in South Africa: Where to startThis report investigates the extent of policy space for the practical uptake of sustainable public procurement (SPP) in South Africa.It also assesses Read More